 A label I’ve set up to accompany this blog.
-Distributed through all the usual digital platforms.

 Old music, new music, always great music, always great stories.

 ‘Physics of Angels’ / ‘Knowing Gaze (Isolation Live)’ by Sons of the Descent out 15th May 2020 (re released from July 2019)

 Released in November 2018, the first tune on ITTLG, was ‘Aldershot’ by Christine X. Made using cut up cassette tapes of interviews, live Buzz Club clips, rehearsals and putting them to music.
 Christine X is my musical alter-ego and I will be releasing one track for each letter of the alphabet, so far I am up to D -‘Demoed’.

 ‘Aldershot’ featuring the voices of the Krispy 3, Shaun Ryder, James Dean Bradfield and Bobby Gillespie, all recorded live at The Buzz Club.

 Sean Johnson / Hardway Bros – ‘Despite her original version of ’Camden’clocking in at a very pacey 140 bpm and the confusing nature of her folky DADGAD tunings, I think I have delivered something which maintains the spirit of the original but satisfies the needs of the dancefloor.’

 Herbie Airto ‘Joy’ from the ‘Unknown Passenger’ e.p.
 Released 20th March 2020.